TongmengXie/representation_shifts_multimodal/README.md

 The Gemma Scope SAEs were trained on pure Gemma models, not PaliGemma The dimensions and layer mappings won't match

-Problem 3: Tensor Size Mismatch
+Problem 3: Patching tokenizers
-The error shows tensor size mismatch (11 vs 10), indicating different sequence lengths due to tokenization differences.
+An error pops up when patching Gemma-2 which says assertion error from decvice-side.
+It is a problem with token ID exceeding available vocab size